adriansalamon/adriansalamon/README.md

 ### Hi there 👋 I'm Adrian!

-I'm studying Computer Science (B.Sc + M.Sc) at [KTH Royal Institute of Technology](https://www.kth.se/en/studies).
+I'm studying Computer Science (B.Sc + M.Sc) at [KTH Royal Institute of Technology](https://www.kth.se/en/studies) 🇸🇪.
 I enjoy solving problems and learning new things!

-I am currently on an exchange to the [Allen School of Computer Science at University of Washington](https://cs.washington.edu) 🇺🇸

 <!--
 **adriansalamon/adriansalamon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.